desihub/desidatamodel/doc/DESI_LSS_EDR/survey/LSScats/clustering/index.rst

+.. _clustering:

 ==========
 clustering
 ==========

-:envvar:`clustering` contains LSS catalogs, separated by target types (LRG, ELG...), that have been prepared to be used directly to obtain clustering statistics.
+:envvar:`clustering` contains LSS catalogs, separated by target types (:ref:`see here for references<lsscats>`), that have been prepared to be used directly to obtain clustering statistics.
 It includes both data for randoms (separated into 18 files).

 .. toctree::
    :maxdepth: 1